Historian and Front-end developer

 The July Revolution of 1830, after three days of disorder on the street, succeeded in demolishing the Bourbon monarchy (King Charles X) and establishing a moderate liberal monarchy, under the reign of Louis Philippe I (1830-48).

 The last king of the Bourbon House of France, Charles X, ruled with the support of far-right politicians.
 His reign gave the government of the country an involved turn.
 The revolutionary movement began after the proclamation of new ordinances, on July 25, 1830, when in the chamber there was a strong opposition to the government, composed of Bonapartist and Republican forces.
-The ordinances were intended to reduce the power of the opposition in a Parliament with many hostile deputies.
+The ordinances reduced the power of the opposition in a Parliament, with many hostile deputies.
 What did these ordinances collect?

 In the early stages, opposition politicians limited themselves to discussing the different texts.
 What nobody imagined was that the manifestations of the street, of a spontaneous nature, would change everything.
 Why this time the urban working classes supported the mobilizations that would end in a revolution?

 To understand it, it is key to mention the economic crisis that France suffered from several years and that generated great social unrest.
 In 1825 there was a worsening of the national economy, as a result of a financial crisis.
-The social unrest was aggravated by the bad harvests of 1828 and 1829.
+The bad harvests of 1828 and 1829 aggravated the social unrest.
 And this episode caused the reduction of the purchasing power of the population.
 The products became more expensive and consequently there was a decrease in demand in a series of articles, a fact that causes the closure of a few factories.
 This ended up causing a considerable decrease in French industrial production.

 The French historian Ernest Labrousse wrote in “Economic fluctuations and social history” that the economic crisis was prior to 1830, and that this led to a political discontent deepening the reason to protest versus the government, regarded as the main responsible for this crisis.